 When a cache entry doesn't exist and needs to be created, but the server receives multiple requests simultaneously for that entry, then the handler is only executed once.
 The handler of the first request populates the cache, and the other requests wait until the first request is finished.
 This prevents the server from being overloaded with requests.

 So far we've only seen how to use the

 But, because it's just a middleware it can also be used with the traditional controllers.

 As you can see in the example below, you simply have to add the

 Or, when you want to enable output caching for the whole controller, you can add the

+In this post, we've covered most of the features of the new output caching middleware.
+Using the middleware improves the performance of your application.
 Looking at the API, we've seen that it almost requires no code to use the caching middleware, while it's flexible to be configured to your own needs.